pagopa-archive/io-onboarding-pa-api/README.md

 ### Installation steps

+The project already contains some demo files which are used to configure and use a SPID test environment defined in `docker-compose.yaml` file, you can choose to run the app using the default configuration or change it and use your own.

+#### Default configuration
 1. clone the project in a folder called `io-onboarding-backend`
 2. go to the project's folder
-3. run the command `yarn generate-test-certs` to create SAML (SPID) certificates
+3. edit your `/etc/hosts` file by adding:
+    ```
+    127.0.0.1    spid-testenv2
+    127.0.0.1    io-onboarding-backend
+    ```
 4. create a .env file and configure the values inside: `cp .env.example .env`
 5. run `docker-compose up -d` to start the containers
+6. point your browser to [http://io-onboarding-backend:3000](http://io-onboarding-backend:3000)

+#### Custom configuration
+1. clone the project in a folder called `io-onboarding-backend`
+2. go to the project's folder
+3. delete the files `cert.pem` and `key.pem` from the `certs` folder
+4. run the command `yarn generate-test-certs` to create SAML (SPID) certificates
+5. create a .env file and configure the values inside: `cp .env.example .env`
+6. run `docker-compose up -d` to start the containers
-6. edit your `/etc/hosts` file by adding:
+7. edit your `/etc/hosts` file by adding:
     ```
     127.0.0.1    spid-testenv2
     127.0.0.1    io-onboarding-backend
     ```
-7. point your browser to [http://io-onboarding-backend:3000/metadata](http://io-onboarding-backend:3000/metadata) and copy the source of the page to a new `testenv2/conf/sp_metadata.xml` file
+8. point your browser to [http://io-onboarding-backend:3000/metadata](http://io-onboarding-backend:3000/metadata)
+and replace the content of the `testenv2/conf/sp_metadata.xml` file with the source of the page.
-8. in the `testenv2/conf/sp_metadata.xml` file:
+9. in the `testenv2/conf/sp_metadata.xml` file:
   - remove the `<EncryptionMethod>` elements
   - between the elements `<KeyDescriptor>` and `<NameIDFormat>` add the following element:
      ```